IERS data access (

 Maximum age of predictive data before auto-downloading (days).
 See next section for details. (default=30)

 Remote timeout downloading IERS file data (seconds)

-The first time that one attempts a time or coordinate transformation that requires IERS data, the latest version of the IERS table (from 1973 through one year into the future) will be downloaded and stored in the astropy cache.
+The first time that one attempts a time or coordinate transformation that requires IERS data, if the bundled versions of the files in astropy-iers-data are not recent enough, the latest version of the IERS table (from 1973 through one year into the future) will be downloaded and stored in the astropy cache.

 Transformations will then use the cached data file if possible.
 However, the

 IERS_Auto table is automatically updated in place from the network if the